Fallingwater, Pennsylvania (April, 2012)

 “Hearing also blurs boundaries and distinctions and renders them fluid in contrast to vision, which specifies, clarifies, and reduces the flux of nature to discrete, controllable, knowable entities.” **

 We toured the house and grounds, and with a memorable dinner generously planned for the Carnegie International Friends came away bearing deep appreciation for Wright’s genius and humanity, and that of the Kaufmanns.
-How can one not – especially after stimulating conversations in front of a crackling fire in a chilly spring Allegheny evening, in twentieth century’s “greatest house” ?
+How can one not—especially after stimulating conversations in front of a crackling fire on a chilly Allegheny spring evening, in twentieth century’s “greatest house” ?